cloudmesh-community/sp19-516-124/project-report/report.md

 The goal of this project is to interface with an Azure Virtual Machine using the Apache Libcloud Python library as well as the Microsoft CLI interface.
-To accomplish this goal a Micrsoft Azure environment will need to be configured and administrated in order to use the Apache Libcloud Python library and Azure CLI Interaface.
+To accomplish this goal a Micrsoft Azure environment will need to be configured and administrated in order to use the Apache Libcloud Python library and Azure CLI Interface.
-This report will take you through the steps to configure the Azure enviroment as well as touching on the Apache Libcloud Python ASM and ARM libraries and Azure CLI Interaface.
+This report will take you through the steps to configure the Azure environment as well as touching on the Apache Libcloud Python ASM and ARM libraries and Azure CLI Interface.
 Last, you will find a follow up of observations and challenges encountered though the project and process.

-Note: regardless of outcome it is important to provide detail about interfacing with technologies that work or do not work.
-The reason for this is technology is always changing.
+Note: Regardless of outcome, it is important to provide detail about interfacing with technologies that work or do not work.
+The reason for this is that technology is always changing.
 What works today may not work tomorrow and vice versa.
-By learning coreconcepts about the technology an individual will be aquainted with the technology and postioned well to use the technology in the future.
+By learning core-concepts about the technology an individual will be gain experience with the technology and postioned well to use the technology in the future.

 ## Requirements